chekanov/FCCPana/README.md

 using multiple cores.
 You can program any histogram and attach any C++ library.
 Here are the main features:

-- Very simple and fast!
+- Very small (100KB), simple and fast!
 - Can run on multiple cores (tested on 72 cores)
-- Can define systematics via main.in input file
+- Can define systematics + multiple outputs via main.in input file
-- Can attach additional C++ libraries
+- Can attach additional C++ libraries (simply put them to inc/ or src/)
+- Unified object definition
-- Unified object definition, independent is this full or fast simulation.
+- Independent of full or fast simulation.
+Works for both without code change
-- Very flexible.
-You can create any analysis logic using any variable listed in analysis.h
+- Flexible.
+Create any analysis logic (even 4-level nested loops with arbitrary selections!) using variables listed in analysis.h

 # How to test
 Get the code: